Kiddieland Park, Rockford, Illinois. (1950-1962) - Sherwood Park Kiddieland, Loves Park, IL. (1962-1967) - Sherwood Park, Loves Park, IL. (1967-1977)

-In February 1962 papers were filed in court for the dissolution of Kiddieland Park.
+In February 1962, papers were filed in court for the dissolution of Kiddieland Park.
 The park would continue to operate.
-In October of 1962, the park underwent a change in ownership and the new owners were Milton W. Kling Sr., president, Ronnie L. Kling, vice president, and Milton Kling Jr., as secretary-treasurer.
-They renamed Kiddieland Park to “Sherwood Park Kiddieland”.
+In October of 1962, the park underwent a change in ownership, and the new owners were Milton W. Kling Sr., president, Ronnie L. Kling, vice president, and Milton Kling Jr., secretary-treasurer.
+They renamed Kiddieland Park to “Sherwood Park Kiddieland.”
 The Klings family were animal trainers; they owned several chimps who would entertain at Kiddieland Park and at other affairs.
-The Klings would obtain the chimps when only months old and raise them as one would a child, with diapers and baby clothes and kept in a playpen until they were old enough to climb out on their own.
+The Klings would obtain the chimps when only months old and raise them as one would a child, with diapers and baby clothes and kept them in a playpen until they were old enough to climb out on their own.
 The ride ticket prices increased for adults and children - 15¢ each ticket or 7 tickets for $1.00.
 You could buy a Budget Book of 30 tickets for $4.00.

-In December 1967 with a major expansion planned, Sherwood Park planned to purchase the giant wooden racing roller coaster, the "Jetstream," including its colorful lighted sign, from the just-closed Riverview (Amusement) Park in Chicago.
+In December 1967, with a major expansion planned, Sherwood Park planned to purchase the giant wooden racing roller coaster, the "Jetstream," including its colorful lighted sign, from the just-closed Riverview (Amusement) Park in Chicago.
 Because of insurance concerns, the roller coaster was never rebuilt.
-But... the Carowinds Amusement Park in Charlotte, North Carolina, opened a new coaster in 1968, the "Thunder Road," a racing wooden coaster, with two trains (one for each side) from Riverview's Jetstream Roller Coaster.
+But... the Carowinds Amusement Park in Charlotte, North Carolina, opened a new coaster in 1968, the "Thunder Road," a racing wooden coaster with two trains (one for each side) from Riverview's Jetstream Roller Coaster.

 Compiled by Dr. Neil Gale, Ph.D.